look-for-party/web/README.md

-# Look For Part Frontend
+# Look For Party Frontend

 This is the frontend for the Look For Part project.
 It is built with SvelteKit.